anders-biostat/jrc/README.md

 ## jrc

 An R package to exchange commands between R and JavaScript.
-It opens a new or an existing web page and establishes a websocket connection to the currently running R session.
+It opens a new or an existing web page and establishes a WebSocket connection to the currently running R session.

 ## Installation